 Immigrants of Distinction Awards

-An overview of this year's 17th Immigrants of Distinction Awards
+An overview of last year's 17th Annual Immigrants of Distinction Awards

 The evening began with Ksenia Thurgood providing an angelic rendition of “Oh Canada” followed by a profound message by the CEO Din Ladak as he shared with the audience what Bloom means to the immigrant staff at Immigrant Services Calgary.
 The Board Chair, Dr. Jim Frideres was not able to attend the event but did provide his message to the audience.
 Mr. Devinder Shory provided a message on behalf of Prime Minister Stephen Harper and Jason Luan spoke on behalf of the Government of Alberta.
 Mayor Nenshi provided a video greeting and Deputy Chief of Police, Mr. Trevor Deroux also provided remarks.
 Representation from those listed above sends a clear message of support graciously provided by the city, province, and country.
 The important work of Immigrant Services Calgary would not be made possible without our funders, sponsors and valued government supporters.